Sushilverma002/Study-Notion/README.md

 # Study Hub (Backend)

-Choice Dekho (backend) is a project, which is related for courses and its platform.
+Study Hub (backend) is a project, which is related for courses and its platform.

 ## Getting Started